piyushahuja/piyushahuja.github.io/_drafts/2014-05-20-principles.md

 Before taking on a task, ask yourself is it meaningful to you because of itself, or because of the sociocultural atmosphere around you.
 Is it eternally meaningful?
 In your old age, would you regret the time spent on that?
 What is your benchmark for social proof - is it your immediate circle, National, or International?
 Some of the things I have walked away from - BRCA elections, event management, jobs in finance sector- have been according to this principle.

+"The libertarian worship of individual freedom, and contempt for social convention, comes easiest to people who have never really had to grow up.
+An appetite for disruption and risk—two of Thiel’s favorite words—reflects, in part, a sense of immunity to the normal heartbreak and defeats that a deadening job, money trouble, and unhappy children deal out to the “unthinking herd.”
+Thiel and his circle in Silicon Valley may be able to imagine a future that would never occur to other people precisely because they’ve refused to leave that stage of youthful wonder which life forces most human beings to outgrow.
+Everyone finds justification for his or her views in logic and analysis, but a personal philosophy often emerges from some archaic part of the mind, an early idea of how the world should be.
+Thiel is no different.
+He wants to live forever, have the option to escape to outer space or an oceanic city-state, and play chess against a robot that can discuss Tolkien, because these were the fantasies that filled his childhood imagination."
 ***

 ####Friendships